MiyooCFW/gmenu2x/README.md

 * Every time you launch a device you will be welcomed with AutoStart selection menu.
 * Next previously launched app will start with all the settings you provide it with from GMenu2X linkapp config.
 * When you disable AutoStart msgbox there are only 2 ways to turn OFF this feature:
-	* press "Y" at startup during GMenu2X loading screen
+	* press "X" at startup during GMenu2X loading screen
 	* discard `dialogAutoStart=1` line in gmenu2x.conf file
 	* remove gmenu2x.conf file entirely